 10 Content marketing stats to make things easier on you

 Techniques that you were using just a few months ago may no longer be effective.
 On the other hand, there could be some very valuable opportunities open to you if only you knew about them.
-Here are some of the latest content marketing stats and trends any blogger should know about in 2018.
+Here are some of the latest content marketing stats and trends any blogger should know about.

 There are many reasons why blogging has been one of the most popular content marketing strategies for several years.
 It provides a platform to capture the attention of prospective buyers and educate them about a product or service you’re promoting.
 It also allows you to build valuable links and gain authority in the eyes of search engines.